sio/bash-complete-partial-path/tests/README.md

     - Debian 8: bash 4.3, sed 4.2
     - Debian 9: bash 4.4, sed 4.4
     - Debian 10: bash 5.0, sed 4.7
-    - Debian 11: bash 5.0, sed 4.7 *(Debian 11 is the testing branch of
+    - Debian 11: bash 5.1, sed 4.7
-      Debian, package versions are not frozen and may be updated)*
+    - Debian 12: bash 5.1, sed 4.8 *(Debian Bookworm is the testing branch of Debian, package versions are not frozen and may be updated)*
 - **macOS** tests are executed in [virtual environment] provided by [Cirrus CI]:
     - macOS 10.15: bash 5.0, sed 4.8 *(these numbers will change - packages